-Azure App Service is a fully managed Platform as a Service (PaaS) offering for professional developers that brings a rich set of capabilities to web, mobile and integration scenarios.
-Mobile Apps in Azure App Service offer a highly scalable, globally available mobile application development platform for Enterprise Developers and System Integrators that brings a rich set of capabilities to mobile developers.
+Azure App Service is a fully managed platform as a service (PaaS) offering for professional developers.
+The service brings a rich set of capabilities to web, mobile, and integration scenarios.

 Why Mobile Apps?

-- Build native and cross platform apps - whether you're building native iOS, Android, and Windows apps or cross-platform Xamarin or Cordova (Phonegap) apps, you can take advantage of App Service using native SDKs.
+- Build native and cross-platform apps: Whether you're building native iOS, Android, and Windows apps or cross-platform Xamarin or Cordova (PhoneGap) apps, you can take advantage of App Service by using native SDKs.

-- Connect to your enterprise systems - with Mobile Apps you can add corporate sign on in minutes, and connect to your enterprise on-premises or cloud resources.
+- Connect to your enterprise systems: With the Mobile Apps feature, you can add corporate sign-in in minutes, and connect to your enterprise on-premises or cloud resources.

-- Build offline-ready apps with data sync - make your mobile workforce productive by building apps that work offline and use Mobile Apps to sync data in the background when connectivity is present with any of your enterprise data sources or SaaS APIs.
+- Build offline-ready apps with data sync: Make your mobile workforce more productive by building apps that work offline, and use Mobile Apps to sync data in the background when connectivity is present with any of your enterprise data sources or software as a service (SaaS) APIs.

-- Push Notifications to millions in seconds - engage your customers with instant push notifications on any device, personalized to their needs, sent when the time is right.
+- Push notifications to millions in seconds: Engage your customers with instant push notifications on any device, personalized to their needs, and sent when the time is right.

 The following features are important to cloud-enabled mobile development:

-Authentication and Authorization - Select from an ever-growing list of identity providers, including Azure Active Directory for enterprise authentication, plus social providers like Facebook, Google, Twitter and Microsoft Account.
-Azure Mobile Apps provides an OAuth 2.0 service for each provider.
-You can also integrate the SDK for the identity provider for provider specific functionality.
+Authentication and authorization: Support for identity providers, including Azure Active Directory for enterprise authentication, plus social providers such as Facebook, Google, Twitter, and Microsoft accounts.
+Mobile Apps offers an OAuth 2.0 service for each provider.
+You can also integrate the SDK for the identity provider for provider-specific functionality.

-- Data Access - Azure Mobile Apps provides a mobile-friendly OData v3 data source linked to SQL Azure or an on-premises SQL Server.
-This service can be based on Entity Framework, allowing you to easily integrate with other NoSQL and SQL data providers, including Azure Table Storage, MongoDB, DocumentDB and SaaS API providers like Office 365 and Salesforce.com.
+Data access: Mobile Apps provides a mobile-friendly OData v3 data source that's linked to Azure SQL Database or an on-premises SQL server.
+Because this service can be based on Entity Framework, you can easily integrate with other NoSQL and SQL data providers, including Azure Table storage, MongoDB, Azure Cosmos DB, and SaaS API providers such as Office 365 and Salesforce.com.

-Offline Sync - Our Client SDKs make it easy for you to build robust and responsive mobile applications that operate with an offline data set that can be automatically synchronized with the backend data, including conflict resolution support.
+Offline sync: The client SDKs make it easy to build robust and responsive mobile applications that operate with an offline dataset.
+You can sync this dataset automatically with the back-end data, including conflict-resolution support.

-Push Notifications - Our Client SDKS seamlessly integrate with the registration capabilities of Azure Notification Hubs, allowing you to send push notifications to millions of users simultaneously.
+Push notifications: The client SDKs integrate seamlessly with the registration capabilities of Azure Notification Hubs, so you can send push notifications to millions of users simultaneously.

-The following platform features are generally useful for mobile production sites.
+The following platform features are useful for mobile production sites:

-Auto Scaling - App Service enables you to quickly scale-up or out to handle any incoming customer load.
-Manually select the number and size of VMs or set up auto-scaling to scale your mobile app backend based on load or schedule.
+Autoscaling: With App Service, you can quickly scale up or scale out to handle any incoming customer load.
+Manually select the number and size of VMs, or set up autoscaling to scale your mobile-app back end based on load or schedule.

-Staging Environments - App Service can run multiple versions of your site, allowing you to perform A/B testing, test in production as part of a larger DevOps plan and do in-place staging of a new backend.
+Staging environments: App Service can run multiple versions of your site, so you can perform A/B testing, test in production as part of a larger DevOps plan, and do in-place staging of a new back end.

 Discover more about staging environments.

-Continuous Deployment - App Service can integrate with common SCM systems, allowing you to automatically deploy a new version of your backend by pushing to a branch of your SCM system.
+Continuous deployment: App Service can integrate with common source control management (SCM) systems, allowing you to easily deploy a new version of your back end.

 Discover more about deployment options.

-Virtual Networking - App Service can connect to on-premises resources using virtual network, ExpressRoute or hybrid connections.
+Virtual networking: App Service can connect to on-premises resources by using virtual network, Azure ExpressRoute, or hybrid connections.

-Isolated / Dedicated Environments - App Service can be run in a fully isolated and dedicated enviroment for securely running Azure App Service apps at high scale.
-This is ideal for application workloads requiring very high scale, isolation or secure network access.
+Isolated and dedicated environments: For securely running Azure App Service apps, you can run App Service in a fully isolated and dedicated environment.
+This environment is ideal for application workloads that require high scale, isolation, or secure network access.

-To get started with Mobile Apps, follow the Get Started tutorial.
-This will cover the basics of producing a mobile backend and client of your choice, then integrating authentication, offline sync and push notifications.
-You can follow the Get Started tutorial several times - once for each client application.
+To get started with Mobile Apps in Azure App Service, complete the getting started tutorial.
+The tutorial covers the basics of producing a mobile back end and client of your choice.
+It also covers integrating authentication, offline sync, and push notifications.
+You can complete the tutorial multiple times, once for each client application.